cwendorf/EASI/docs/Functions/standardizeContrast.md

-`standardizeContrast` {EASI}

 ## Standardize Contrast

 ### Description

-Provides the standardized effect size and its confidence interval for the contrast given the input.
+Provides the standardized effect size and its confidence interval for the contrast.

 ### Usage